Psychology with Sociology BSc (Hons)

 Course transfers

-Transfers between the full-time and sandwich courses may be possible when you have enrolled at NTU, but the transfer will be subject to places becoming available on the sandwich course.
-The transfer will also be subject to you meeting criteria which include:
+Transfers between the full-time and sandwich courses may be possible when you have enrolled at NTU, but transfers to the sandwich course are subject to availability.

-- passing your first year on the full-time course with a specific percentage average, with no fail or compensated passes.
+A transfer will also be subject to you passing your first year on the full-time course with a specific percentage average.

-Please note that course transfers cannot be guaranteed.
+Please note: course transfers cannot be guaranteed.

 International qualifications